 Though I recognise that fluency in maths and memorising key number facts is essential in Key Stage 1 and Key Stage 2 mathematics, to acquire the basics, these skills ought to be used and applied in real life contexts.

-The questions in the KS2 SATs 2019 maths test seem to align with my belief.
-To succeed in the national assessment, it is clear that children require deep knowledge of facts and concepts.
+The questions from the KS2 SATs Papers 2019 seem to align with my belief.
+To succeed in the national curriculum tests, it is clear that children require deep knowledge of facts and mathematical concepts.
 Moreover, they need to be able to use and apply these facts to a range of contexts.